zayamatias/retroscraper-rpie/README.md

 #### --country

-Simiular to previous option, but searching for matches of _ _(xx)_ _ where xx is an identified country/language shortname, such as usa,fr, en, es, etc..
+Similar to the previous option, but searching for matches of _ _(xx)_ _ where xx is an identified country/language shortname, such as usa,fr, en, es, etc..

 #### --disk